Quantitative theory of magnetic interactions in solids: Basic concepts of electronic structure theory

 where $p_{\mu}=f (\varepsilon_{\mu})$, i.e. the Fermi-Dirac distribution function.
 One can evaluate this expression with the help of Cauchy's theorem, which states that for a closed contour oriented clock-wise the integration of a function $g(z)/(z-a)$ is equal to $-2 \pi i g(a)$ if $a$ is within the contour (otherwise the result is zero).
-With the help of Cauchy's theorem and Eq.~\eqref{green}, Eq.~\eqref{A} can be simply given by $G^{+}(\varepsilon)$ as follows~\cite{footnote1},
+With the help of Cauchy's theorem and Eq.~\eqref{green}, Eq.~\eqref{A} can be simply given by $G^{+}(\varepsilon)$ as follows\footnote{More details: http://newton.phy.bme.hu/$\sim$szunyogh/Elszerk/Kkr-slides.pdf.},

 where the trace is taken over both the orbital ($L$) and spin ($\sigma$) spaces.
-If $A$ is the identity operator one obtains
+If $A$ is the identity operator one obtains the expression